wangxianyu7/ANTARESS/README.md

 Then, define your input datasets, and the modules to process and analyze them, in a copy of the default configuration file [ANTARESS_settings.py](ANTARESS_settings.py).
 You can name your own configuration file as `ANTARESS_settings_username.py`.
 Finally, launch the workflow with the python command `ANTARESS_launcher(user = username)`.

+Most fields in the configuration file have default values.
+However, we recommend you try out changing their values to process your specific datasets.

 Modules are grouped in three main categories:
 - [ ] Data first go through formatting and correction modules, some of which are specific to given instruments.
 Once data are set in the common ANTARESS format and corrected for instrumental/environmental effects, they can be processed in the same way by the subsequent modules.
 - [ ] The second group of modules are thus generic and aim at extracting specific types of spectral profiles, converting them in the format required for the analysis chosen by the user.